Sergey Sangalov

 Sergey Sangalov (born 1959) is a Russian contemporary artist.
 Born in Sukhumi in the former USSR and now capital of Abkhazia, he trained in Rostov and is an abstract painter.

 Life and training

 Sangalov was born in Sukhumi, a small town in the Black Sea coast region, in what was the former USSR and now Abkhazia.
 He was a single child of Vladimir Sangalov and Claudia, who were both Russian.
-His mother worked as an accountant and father was a driver in Sukhumi.
+His mother worked as an accountant and his father was a driver in Sukhumi.
 Sergey painted and illustrated as a child before attending Rostov State Pedagogical Institute, specialising in arts and graphics.
 After graduating in 1982, he began exhibiting his work at the age of 24, when his first exhibition was held in the National Gallery of Sukhumi.
 After serving in the army for a short time, the artist went on and continues to exhibit extensively in Russia, Europe and North America.